2019 Leech Lake Walleye Tournament Rules

 This entry form must be signed by both team members.
 Failure to do so will mean return of entry form.
 Entries will only be accepted when all information is complete and signed.

-Any team that has not fished the tournament before will not be allowed to submit an entry form until after January 1, 2018.
-Any new entries with a post date prior to January 1st will be returned.
+Any team that has not finished the tournament before will not be allowed to submit any entry form until December 1st, 2018.
+Any new entries with a post date prior to December 1st, 2018 will be returned.

 PRE-TOURNAMENT PRACTICE, REGISTRATION & RULES MEETING